sereneblue/chameleon/readme.md

 - Use your real or spoofed profile for whitelisted sites.
 - Manage a list of whitelist rules.
 - Supports regular expressions
-- Option to use a spoofed profile per whitelist rule.
+- Use a custom profile per whitelist rule.

 ## Installation